 Will the rise in some university course fees after Brexit result in a drastic fall of nearly 2 in 3 international students from Europe applying to study in the UK?
-That’s the prediction from some of the educational establishments who say they are drawing up lists of courses that could face closure after 29th March 2019, the date that the UK is set to leave the EU.
+That’s the prediction from some of the educational establishments who say that they are drawing up lists of courses that could face closure after 29th March 2019, the date that the UK is set to leave the EU.

 Current providers of homestay accommodation or householders with a spare room thinking of hosting an international student may also be wondering what the future of the rent a room scheme will be, post-Brexit.
 Currently, international students make up nearly one fifth (18 per cent) of all students in UK higher education.